 Cannot entertain 2015 UNHRC resolution on war crime in its current form: Lanka Prez

-Sri Lankan President Gotabaya Rajapaksa on Thursday said that he cannot entertain the 2015 UN Human Rights Council resolution co-sponsored by the previous Sirisena government on alleged war crimes during the country's three-decade-long civil war with the LTTE in its current form.
-Commenting on the Tamil demand for political autonomy, Rajapaksa stressed that no devolution of power would be possible without the consent of the majority.
+Sri Lankan President Gotabaya Rajapaksa has said he cannot entertain the 2015 UN Human Rights Council resolution co-sponsored by the previous Sirisena government on alleged war crimes during the country's three-decade-long civil war with the LTTE in its current form.
+Commenting on the Tamil demand for political autonomy, Rajapaksa on Thursday stressed that no devolution of power would be possible without the consent of the majority.

 "It is not possible for the government to act against its own country," he said.
 The UNHRC resolutions since 2013 had censured Sri Lanka on its alleged human rights abuses.
 They called for probing of rights abuses by both LTTE and the government troops by setting up an international investigation.